Namanlko/100-Days-of-Python/Day 9 Type Casting in Python/Notes.md

-# Day 9:  Type Casting in python
+# Day 9:  Type Casting in Python
 The conversion of one data type into the other data type is known as type casting in python or type conversion in python.

 Python supports a wide variety of functions or methods like: int(), float(), str(), ord(), hex(), oct(), tuple(), set(), list(), dict(), etc. for the type casting in python.